Code-Institute-Submissions/artontray-PROJECT3/README.md

 ## Data Model

 I used [Google Sheets](https://www.google.co.uk/sheets/about/) to store all the data of the game.
-The Google Sheet have 4 separate worksheets, all of which had a different task.
+The Google Sheet have 4 separated worksheets :

 * *Beginner* - Used to store users username and time performance in Beginner Level
 * *Medium* - Used to store users username and time performance in Medium Level